Skip to main content

 Certify Management Agent (Linux, macOS)

-The Certify Management Agent is a service which can be use on Linux or macOS to perform certificate renewals and deployment tasks, or to monitor renewals managed by external certificate managers (including Certbot, acme.sh, win-acme/simple-acme and Posh-ACME).
-The agent is functionally the same as Certify Certificate Manager on Windows, but without a Desktop UI.
+Certify Management Agent is a service for Linux or macOS that can perform certificate renewals and deployment tasks, or monitor renewals managed by external certificate managers such as Certbot, acme.sh, win-acme/simple-acme, and Posh-ACME.
+Functionally, it is similar to Certify Certificate Manager on Windows, but without a desktop UI.

-Joining your existing Certify Management Agent instance to a Management Hub allows you to control the instance settings, renewals and monitoring.
+Joining an Agent instance to the Hub allows centralized control of instance settings, renewals, and monitoring.

 1. Set up a Joining API key in the hub (one is automatically created when the hub is installed).